-It can be argued instead that data augmentation should be implemented in the stochastic model.
 The idea is that if one is given data $D$, then one could also have been given data $D'$, where each element in $D$ is replaced by an augmentation.
-Then $D'$ is a different perspective of the data $D'$.
-To model this, we have an augmentation distribution $p(x'|x,Aug)$ that augments the observed data $x$ using the augmentation model $Aug$ to generate (probabilistically) $x'$.
-This $x'$ is data in the vicinity of $x$ (Fig.~\ref{fig:pgmdataaugm}). $x'$ can then be marginalized to simplify the stochastic model, The posterior is then given by:
+Then, $D'$ is a different perspective of the data $D$.
+To model this, we have the augmentation distribution $p(\vec{x}'|\vec{x},Aug)$ that augments the observed data using the augmentation model $Aug$ to generate (probabilistically) $x'$, which represents data in the vicinity of $x$ (Figure~\ref{fig:pgmdataaugm}). $x'$ can then be marginalized to simplify the stochastic model.
+The posterior is given by: